Workhacks

 David A. Garvin and Joshua D. Margolis, The Art of Giving and Receiving Advice:

-advice seekers and givers must clear significant hurdles, such as a deeply ingrained tendency to prefer their own opinions, irrespective of their merit, and the fact that careful listening is hard, time-consuming work.
+Advice seekers and givers must clear significant hurdles, such as a deeply ingrained tendency to prefer their own opinions, irrespective of their merit, and the fact that careful listening is hard, time-consuming work.
 The whole interaction is a subtle and intricate art.
-On both sides it requires emotional intelligence, self-awareness, restraint, diplomacy, and patience.
-The process can derail in many ways, and getting it wrong can have damaging consequences—misunderstanding and frustration, decision gridlock, subpar solutions, frayed relationships, and thwarted personal development—with substantial costs to individuals and their organizations.
+On both sides, it requires emotional intelligence, self-awareness, restraint, diplomacy, and patience.
+The process can derail in many ways, and getting it wrong can have damaging consequences—misunderstanding and frustration, decision gridlock, subpar solutions, frayed relationships, and thwarted personal development—with substantial costs to individuals and their organisations.

 Because these essential skills are assumed to emerge organically, they’re rarely taught; but we’ve found that they can be learned and applied to great effect.
 So we’ve drawn on extensive research (ours and others’) to identify the most common obstacles and some practical guidelines for getting past them.